(Last Update: 11/30/2024)

 Can a mouthpiece be worn with a CPAP machine?

 Yes, a mouthpiece can be worn with a CPAP machine, especially in complex sleep apnea treatment cases.
-This combination therapy can help ensure the airway remains open while the CPAP machine provides steady airflow, enhancing overall treatment efficacy.
-However, consulting with a healthcare professional for the best guidance and fitting is crucial.
+This combination therapy can help ensure the airway remains open while the CPAP therapy equipment provides steady airflow, enhancing overall treatment efficacy.

 REFERENCES AND ADDITIONAL RESOURCES